top of page

 Planning for the Hybrid Workplace

-“While some companies are specifying the number of days that people will spend in the workplace and at home, in practice it will be a complex interplay of their role and home environment, together with the ebb and flow of work demands” – The Irish Times, 21 April 2021
+“While some companies are specifying the number of days that people will spend in the workplace and at home, in practice it will be a complex interplay of their role and home environment, together with the ebb and flow of work demands” – The Irish Times

 For example, it is not unimaginable to assume that a business requiring its employees to spend at least 3 days per week on-site (without further guidance) may end up with a ghost site on Mondays and Fridays and heavy footfall on the midweek days.
-This midweek-centric model might actually favour collaborative work and in-person meetings, but with office space and desks at a premium and shared resources (like the canteen) operating with limited capacity for some time yet, the midweek crowds could be problematic for site capacity, social distancing, and COVID-19 risk mitigation.
+This midweek-centric model might actually favour collaborative work and in-person meetings, but with office space and desks at a premium and shared resources (like the canteen) operating with limited capacity for some time yet, the midweek crowds could be problematic for site capacity and covid risk mitigation.

 So, how did organisations manage and plan their on-site presence pre-COVID?
 For example, how did large sites monitor, control, and predict who was working on-site/off-site, travelling for work, sick, absent, on leave, visiting, hot-desking etc.?
 The answer is they didn’t – because they didn’t have to.
 At most, on-site presence was monitored, controlled, and projected within teams or departments and that was enough.